-The target: Walgreens, a U.S based drug store and pharmacy chain.
+The target: CU Boulder, a U.S based University.

 Castle Hall helps investors build comprehensive due diligence programs across hedge fund, private equity and long only portfolios More →